karambarakat/MoneyTracker/backend/README.md

 # TypeScript

-This project is written by TypeScript
+This project is written by TypeScript, some ExpressJS properties has been overridden, every http request and response body is guided by TypeScript interfaces, a documentation has been build with the help of TypeScript

-## @types directory

-Extends the decelerations of native node_models/@types. check out ./tsconfig.json (compilerOptions.typeRoots)

-## src/types directory

-All the types used throughout the application.

 # Debugging